singularityrms/OLHWG/README.md

-# Online Chinese Handwriting Generation
+# Decoupling Layout from Glyph in Online Chinese Handwriting Generation
 Not ready.
 Coming soon.